SteeleRobert/ScrapingCode/README.md

 then go back to the directory review_scraper (keep in mind this is not the same as review_scraper/review_scraper)

-in the command line run: scrapy crawl imdb_review_spider
+in the command line run:
+scrapy crawl imdb_review_spider -o data[your numbers].csv -t csv